CodeBullet-Community/BulletBot/docs/Setup-Guides/Development/Linux-Dev-Setup-Guide.md

 After placing the template into `bot-config.json`, replace `[bot token]` with the bot's token and `[port]` with the port number that MongoDB will run on (default is 27017).

-Note:
+!!! note
     * The Google API key is only required if you want to use commands that require access to Google services.
     * The callback is only needed when you want to use webhooks.

 ### 7. Compile Code & Running BulletBot